-This is where we stand, with the window of elementary school officially closing behind the last one out, and the boys each moving up an academic notch, to middle and high school, respectively.
+The window of elementary school is officially closing behind our family with our youngest moving up soon.
+In fact, the boys are each moving up an academic notch, to middle and high school, respectively.
 Between them we shall leave no path wanting wear, and little said of undergrowth.
 We are moving, quickly, into the big, bold future.
 Transition — it’s a thing.

 Land, ho!
 We’re beached.